testdriverai/goodlooks/README.md

 </tr>
 </table>

-## Opinionated Image Contents
+## Qualitative Image Contents

 Ensure a diverse representation of people appears on the page.
-Of course, the judgement of this is left up to AI.
+Of course, this judgement is left up to AI.

 <table>
 <tr>